It Is Finished.

 The Greek word “Telelestai” means “It is finished.”
 During New Testament times the word “Tetelestai” would have been stamped or written on business documents or receipts to indicate that a bill had been “Paid in Full.”
 The connection between this common business transaction stamp and the Ultimate Transaction Jesus accomplished on the cross was conveyed crystal clear in the Gospel of John with Jesus’ words.

-One of my favorite hymns, “Wonderful, Merciful Savior,” includes a chorus with the following tender, honest revelation.
+One of my favorite hymns, “How Deep the Father’s Love For Us,” includes the following tender, honest revelation.
 May these words echo in our souls this Easter and each day of our lives.

 Reflect:

-–Please try to fathom how Wonderful and merciful our Savior is.
-How will you show your gratitude to God?
+–Please try to fathom how deep Jesus’ Love is for you.
+How will you show your gratitude and tell others?
 Please comment.

 –Which crucified criminal beside Jesus do you relate to?